Below is a list of frequently asked questions about our Affiliates, the Affiliate Membership process and what IAFP can do for your organization.

 What is the IAFP Affiliate Council?

 The IAFP Affiliate Council meets officially at the IAFP Annual Meeting (location varies each year).
-Guests and visitors are welcome to observe the Affiliate Council meeting but are not included in any voting that will impact Affiliate Council operations.
+Guests and visitors are welcome to observe the Affiliate Council Meeting but are not included in any voting that will impact Affiliate Council operations.
 Each IAFP Affiliate elects one person—an Affiliate Delegate—to represent its organization on the IAFP Affiliate Council.
-The Affiliate Council Secretary is nominated from this group of Affiliate Delegates and is elected by majority vote during the annual Affiliate Council meeting, to serve with the Affiliate Council Chairperson.
-Officers of the Affiliate Council serve a three-year term commencing as Secretary, succeeding as Chairperson, and in the third year fulfilling duties as the IAFP Awards Chairperson.
+The Affiliate Council Secretary is nominated from this group of Affiliate Delegates and is elected by majority vote during the annual Affiliate Council Meeting, to serve with the Affiliate Council Chairperson.
+Officers of the Affiliate Council serve a three-year term commencing as Secretary, succeeding as Chairperson, and in the third year fulfilling duties as a reviewer of those Affiliates applying ffor Affiliate Awards.
 The Affiliate Council Chairperson represents the Affiliate Council on the IAFP Executive Board.

 What are the duties of the Affiliate Council Chairperson and Secretary?